 - Jatropha plantations also help in the mitigation of soil erosion that occurs due to taproot stabilization.

-- Biofuels can also be used for reforestation in arid areas, help in water and soil conservation, prevent wind erosion and stabilize sand dunes.
+- Biofuels are also be utilised for reforestation in arid locations, water and soil conservation, wind erosion prevention, and dunes stabilisation.

 - The government has set a compulsion of the blending of 5% ethanol in nine states and four union territories with an excise of Rs 0.75 on-duty exemption.

 - The government announced a Biodiesel Purchase Policy in 2006.
 It stated that there will be a fixed purchase price for oil companies at Rs 25 per litre.
-Initially, 5% biodiesel was blended with diesel, but further plans include an extension in blending to 20%.
+5% biodiesel is blended with diesel, but further plans include an extension in blending to 20%.

 Understanding the Modern History of Oil